Answers to the most common questions are listed below.

 on major repairs or searching for parts on the first two days.

 More than one, or even several machines, is recommended for additional repair practice.
 You may also bring sergers, embroidery, or commercial machines if you wish.
-We can cover minor mechanical service on these as time permits.
+We can cover mechanical service on these as time permits.

 2. Tools: Small screwdrivers, wrenches etc. that you already own.
 I do not recommend purchasing new tools before the class.
 I Have loaner tools for class use and tools for sale if you do not have them.